Frederick County Real Estate Market Update

 You must be pre-approved by a reputable local lender.
 If you have a house to sell, you need to get it on the market first, before you make an offer.
 Better yet, have your home under contract if you want to win in a multiple offer situation.

 - The spring market is here.
 Mortgage applications are up, signifying larger numbers of buyers entering the market soon.
 If you’ve been waiting for the right market to sell, this could be it.
 High demand and low inventory.

 - With less than 1000 homes listed on the market, and note that 222 are new construction, that really means that there are about 600 resale homes.

 - Interest rates have been hovering just above 4% recently, but that’s still incredibly low!
 See today’s rates.

 - We will expect multiple offers on the homes that are in great condition and priced at market… and this will continue to put upward pressure on home prices.
 Homes that are priced well and in the best condition, and in areas of demand, are sold in weeks or even days.

-- Cash deals were 13% of sales.
+- Cash deals were 12% of sales.
 As appreciation is expected, we’re still seeing Investors and flippers in the Frederick market.
-38% of loans were with Conventional financing, outpacing FHA loans, which were 30%.
-8% were VA.
+The majority of loans were with Conventional financing, 46%.

-February 2017 Market Statistics provided by MRIS (Mid-Atlantic Regional Information System)
+March 2017 Market Statistics provided by MRIS (Mid-Atlantic Regional Information System – A Bright MLS)